Sequential Convex Programming For Non-Linear Stochastic Optimal Control: Stochastic Sequential Convex Programming

-The user may in general steer this procedure to convergence (with respect to appropriate topologies) by adequately selecting an initial guess $(u_0,x_0)$ and an update rule for $(\Delta_k)_{k \in \mathbb{N}}$\footnote{When state constraint penalization is adopted, SCP procedures may also consider update rules for \textit{penalization weights}, and those must be provided together with update rules for the trust-region radii.
+Under assumptions $(A_1)$--$(A_3)$, the method consists of iteratively solving \firstRev{the aforementioned} linearized problems through the update of the sequence of trust-region radii, producing a sequence of tuples $(u_k,x_k)_{k \in \mathbb{N}}$ such that for each $k \in \mathbb{N}$, $(u_{k+1},x_{k+1})$ solves LOCP$^{\Delta}_{k+1}$.
+The user may \firstRev{often} steer this procedure to convergence (with respect to appropriate topologies) by adequately selecting an initial guess $(u_0,x_0)$ and an update rule for $(\Delta_k)_{k \in \mathbb{N}}$\footnote{When state constraint penalization is adopted, SCP procedures may also consider update rules for \textit{penalization weights}, and those must be provided together with update rules for the trust-region radii.
 Further details can be found in \cite{palacios1982,boggs1995}.}, and appropriate choices will be described in Section \ref{sec_numerical}.
 Assuming that an accumulation point for $(u_k,x_k)_{k \in \mathbb{N}}$ can be found (whose existence will be discussed shortly), our objective consists of proving that this is a candidate locally-optimal solution to the original formulation OCP.
 Specifically, we show that any accumulation point for $(u_k,x_k)_{k \in \mathbb{N}}$ satisfies the stochastic PMP related to OCP.
 To develop such analysis, we require the absence of state constraints, and in particular of trust-region constraints.
-For this, later in our analysis we will be asking that, starting from some (even large) integer $\bar k \in \mathbb{N}$, the solution to LOCP$^{\Delta}_{k+1}$ for $k \ge \bar k$ strictly satisfies the trust-region constraints.
-Under this requirement, those solutions are also optimal for the family of linearized problems without the presence of trust-region constraints.
-These problems are denoted LOCP$_{k+1}$.